Deploying the App-V Sequencer and configuring the client

 - Save the .adml file to the following directory:

-After you have completed the preceding steps, you can use Group Policy to configure the client settings by using the Group Policy Management Console under Computer Configuration > Administrative Templates > System > App-V.
+After you've completed the preceding steps, you can use Group Policy to configure the client settings by using the Group Policy Management Console under Computer Configuration > Administrative Templates > System > App-V.

 Understanding Shared Content Store mode for App-V clients